 Let’s be clear here, I’m not anti-technology.
 I’ve spent most of my career supporting and building computer systems.
 I love the internet—or at least the internet circa 2008—but something has happened in the last ten years that has got everyone distracted, and made them horrible dinner companions.

 I started using a Kindle years ago when I was living in Thailand where English language books were hard to come-by and expensive when you could find them.
 I like the old model, the one they stopped making, the one that doesn’t have a touch screen and isn’t backlit.
 The only thing you can do with it is read.
 I’m typing this on an Alphasmart Neo, a word-processor that has a very small screen and doesn’t connect to the internet.
 The only thing you can do on it is type.
-I’m a bad speller, so when I’m at a cafe, writing in my journal I carry a Franklin electronic dictionary.
+I’m a bad speller, so when I’m at a cafe writing in my journal, I carry a Franklin electronic dictionary.
 The only thing you can do with it is look-up words.
-When I want to take photos, I use a Canon M50.
+When I want to take photos, I use a Fujifilm X-T2.
 The only thing you can do with it is take photos.
 The thing is, I could replace all these devices with an iPhone, but I don’t because none of these devices require my attention.
 There’s no lights, no sounds.
-They only do the one thing I bought them for and they sit quietly where I left them until I make the conscious decision to return to them.
+They do the one thing I bought them for and they sit quietly where I left them until I make the conscious decision to return to them.

 You might think this is taking things a little too far, but I’m not trying to sell anything here.
 I’m not trying to convince you of an argument other than, be deliberate with your choices.
 Because if you don’t decide how to spend your time, your devices will choose for you.